 - Rockhopper Sea Kayaking

-Winter sports include ice-climbing, skiing and winter mountaineering on the Nevis range, around an hours drive away just north of Fort William.
-The Glencoe Ski Centre is also just over an hour's drive away and also provides summer mountain biking.
+Snow sports include ice-climbing, skiing, snowboarding, sledging and snow-shoeing and winter mountaineering at the Nevis range, just north of Fort William around one hour drive away from Mingarry Lodges.
+A range of winter sports are also offered at the The Glencoe Ski Centre which is also just over an hour's drive away.

-Cycle hire is available locally at Kentra and Strontian.
-Bicycles can be delivered by Sunart Cycles.
+Cycle hire is available locally at Strontian and bicycles can be delivered to Mingarry Lodges by Sunart Cycles.

 For those of brave heart and stout spirit there are many opportunities for wild swimming off the fabulous white sanded beaches.
 Wet suits are recommended as the waters are cold, but it is well worth the effort.

 There are plenty of opportunities for freshwater and sea fishing.
 The many hill locks in the area, as well as Loch Shiel, provide good fishing opportunities for brown trout.
 The River Shiel offers salmon and sea trout fishing.
 Permits are required.
-Fishing is also available in Loch Sunart
+Sea fishing is also available in Loch Sunart by boat or from the shore.